FiasKr/SkriptLib/README.md

 ## Using the Library

 The plugin stores the scripts under **SERVER/plugins/Skript/scripts**.
-New folders and scripts can be added there.
+New folders and scripts can be added here.
 To use the library, just clone this project into your **scripts** folder and reload the plugin by using the command **/skript reload all**.
 You can also just download the files and copy them to the folder manually.